mutkuensert/Downloader/README.md

 ```

 ## How to Use
 If you use Hilt in your project, you can initialize Downloader class like below.
 You should also implement a CoroutineScope and inject it.
+You mustn't provide it as a singleton.

 ```kotlin
 @Module